-Your child will be immersed in a creative community where he will not merely be studying.
-He will be making, designing, thinking and rethinking, deconstructing, and making again.
-He will be immersed in an active and thriving community of artists, designers, and scholars who will treat him as a peer and will expect him to be an active and engaged participant.
-Your child will have the Art Institute of Chicago, one of the most renowned museums in the world, right at his fingertips.
-He will see, hear, and feel big ideas in the form of cutting-edge exhibitions, avant-garde performances, international film screenings, compelling artists’ talks, and one-of-a kind fashion shows, all presented by SAIC students, faculty, and alumni.
+Your student will be immersed in a creative community where they will not merely be studying.
+Your student will be making, designing, thinking and rethinking, deconstructing, and making again.
+They will be immersed in an active and thriving community of artists, designers, and scholars who will treat him as a peer and will expect them to be an active and engaged participant.
+Your student will have the Art Institute of Chicago, one of the most renowned museums in the world, right at their fingertips.
+Your student will see, hear, and feel big ideas in the form of cutting-edge exhibitions, avant-garde performances, international film screenings, compelling artists’ talks, and one-of-a kind fashion shows, all presented by SAIC students, faculty, and alumni.

 We want the SAIC experience to be enjoyable, rewarding, and memorable.
 By providing students with more than 60 student groups and organizations to join, we expose them to a wide array of influences so they will grow, gain perspective, and have the ability to adjust to an ever-changing society.